 As of 2018-2019, the figures provided by the Bureau for property taxes are correct.
 Those figures would be broken down though between taxes owed and direct charges owed.
-The taxes owed total \$498.70.
+The taxes owed total \$10,067.56.

 Given that development on these properties may be higher than what was previously known to the County, these values may be somewhat deflated.
-A brief review shows that, for example, properties may have added or renovated structures over time, some of which might be greenhouses for cannabis.
-Improvements made to a property would normally have been factored into the base value.
-It appears that no permits were obtained which did not trigger discovery by the County Assessor.
+A brief review shows, for example, that APN 044-441-020 is zoned for Agriculture but has become an extension of the casino property as a parking lot.
+Normally, the asphalt, lighting, and other improvements would have been factored into the base value.
+It appears that no permits were obtained which did not trigger discovery by the Assessor.